 Tanilba Bay is a small coastal community on the Port Stephens peninsula.

-Tanilba Bay is located in the Hunter, New England, Central Coast Primary Health Network (HNECC).
-This fact sheet provides an overview of the community profile for the HNECCPHN.
+Tanilba Bayis located within the Hunter New England and Central Coast Primary Health Network, this Health Planning Compass provides an overview of community health for the region.

 The closest airport to Tanilba Bay is Newcastle Airport which is a 17 minute drive.
 Regional Express Airlines (REX) offers daily return flights to Sydney.
 Virgin Australia and Jetstar offers return flights to Brisbane and Melbourne and Air Pelican offers flights to Ballina and Canberra.